 Collect resources about rocks.

-- Ask your librarian to help you find nonfiction books, nature magazines, CDs or videos, and Web sites about rocks and minerals to share with the children.
+- Ask your librarian to help you find nonfiction books, nature magazines, CDs or videos, and online resources about rocks and minerals to share with the children.
 Be sure to include resources about people who use rocks in their work, such as miners, builders, artists, and geologists.

 Gather a variety of rocks to share.